 Collaborations

-AA Retro Thinkers: Roland Barthes, Semiotics and Urbanism
+AA Retro: Roland Barthes, Semiotics and Urbanism

 Introducing a new AA Retro cycle, L’Architecture d’Aujourd’hui looks back on an essay written by Roland Barthes in 1971, Sémiologie et urbanisme, which traced a semiotic outline of urban space.